Leptonic Operators for Cabbibo Angle Anomaly with SMEFT RG Evolution: Conclusions

-It will be exciting to see if the pattern of the LFU-violating anomalies observed in multiple channels at the low scale is actually pointing us to a NP scenario at the high scale that is currently beyond the direct search capabilities of particle colliders.
+The future of CAA hinges predominantly on the advancements in precision calculations of the nuclear corrections in beta decays.
+Moreover, progress on the experimental front, facilitated by measurements such as the ratio ${\rm BR}(K \to \pi \mu \bar \nu)/{\rm BR}(K \to \mu \bar \nu)$ possible at the NA62 experiment, would help to clarify if indeed the current tensions lead to unambiguous signals of NP.
+It will be exciting to see if the pattern of anomalies observed in multiple channels at the low scale is actually pointing us to a NP scenario at the high scale that is currently beyond the direct search capabilities of particle colliders.